typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 Most programmers will just choose one or the other (probably the former) and go on with their lives.

-However, since this issue affects Spire deeply, it's worth spending a bit more time seeing what can be done.
+However, since this issue affects Spire deeply, we spent a bit more time looking at this problem to see what could be done.

 Having our cake and eating it too
 ---------------------------------